oneapi-src/ishmem/docs/_sources/pt2pt_sync.rst

 ``ishmem_signal_wait_until`` operation blocks until the value contained in the signal data object, **sig_addr**, at the calling PE satisfies the wait condition.

-..
-In an Intel® SHMEM program with single-threaded or multithreaded PEs,

-The **sig_addr** object at the calling PE is expected only to be updated using the APIs defined in :ref:`Signaling Operations<signaling>` that perform a write to a signal variable.
+In an Intel® SHMEM program with single-threaded or multithreaded PEs, the **sig_addr** object at the calling PE is expected only to be updated using the APIs defined in :ref:`Signaling Operations<signaling>` that perform a write to a signal variable.
 This routine can be used to implement point-to-point synchronization